argoproj/argo-events/api/sensor.md

 <p>

-Configmap that stores the minio
+Configmap that stores the artifact

 </p>